-The AFEQT Questionnaire involves twenty (20) questions, more specifically four (4) questions for AF related symptoms, eight (8) questions evaluating a patient’s daily function and six (6) questions to assess any patient treatment questions or concerns.
+The AFEQT Questionnaire involves twenty (20) questions, more specifically four (4) questions for AF-related symptoms, eight (8) questions evaluating a patient’s daily function, and six (6) questions to assess any patient treatment questions or concerns.
 The AFEQT is the first questionnaire developed and validated for AF patients.
 Patients score 0 (worst) to 100 (best).
-The questionnaire is done at intervals of baseline, 1-month and 3-months.
+The questionnaire is done at intervals of baseline, 1-month, and 3-month.
 Scoring consists of an overall AFEQT score using eighteen (18) questions and a Treatment Satisfaction score using two (2) questions.

 What is Atrial Fibrillation (AF)?

-According to the American Heart Association, AF is a quivering or irregular heartbeat (arrhythmia) that can lead to blood clots, stroke, heart failure and other heart-related complications.
+According to the American Heart Association, AF is a quivering or irregular heartbeat (arrhythmia) that can lead to blood clots, stroke, heart failure, and other heart-related complications.
 At least 2.7 million Americans are living with AFib.
 Normally, the heart contracts and relaxes to a regular beat.
-Patients who suffer from AF it means the upper chambers of the heart (the atria) beats irregularly (quiver) instead of beating effectively to move blood into the ventricles.
+In patients who suffer from AF, it means the upper chambers of the heart (the atria) beats irregularly (quiver) instead of beating effectively to move blood into the ventricles.

 There is limited clinical data to compare at this time.
-It may be difficult to differentiate from patients who have intermittent versus others who are in a constant state AFib.
+It may be difficult to differentiate between patients who have intermittent versus others who are in a constant state of AFib.
 Older patients may feel symptoms differently than younger patients.
-Other heart related issues may interfere with symptoms patients refer to as Atrial Fibrillation.
+Other heart-related issues may interfere with symptoms patients refer to as Atrial Fibrillation.
 This questionnaire is beneficial for seeing a quick change in a patient’s health but should be used for a specific patient population.

 To learn more about AF or the AFEQT Questionnaire